Codecademy/docs/content/lua/concepts/mathematical-library/terms/ceil/ceil.md

   - 'paths/computer-science'
 ---

-The **`.ceil()`** function in Lua's math library rounds up a given number to the smallest integer that is greater than or equal to the passed value.
+The **`ceil()`** function in Lua's math library rounds up a given number to the smallest integer that is greater than or equal to the passed value.
 The given number can be a positive or negative number.

 ## Syntax